 Subject disposition data will be listed.
-A disposition table will present, by treatment group and overall, the number and/or percentage of subjects who signed the informed consent and entered the study (i.e., were screened, screen failed prior to Run-in, screen failed during the Day -7 to Day -1 Run-in, and randomized), completed the study drug, discontinued study drug, completed the study, and discontinued from the study after randomization.
-The reasons for early withdrawal after randomization will be summarized.
-A separate table will display the number of subjects who met eligibility criteria at screening and Run-in period but withdrew prior to randomization (non-randomized subjects) with a summary of the reasons for withdrawal prior to randomization.
+A disposition table will be presented by group (double-blind group and high glycemic group), treatment and overall where applicable, the number and/or percentage of subjects who have signed the informed consent, who have been screened, screen failed prior to Run-in, screen failed during the Day -7 to Day -1 Run-in, and who have entered treatment period, completed the study drug, discontinued study drug, completed the study, and discontinued from the study after entering treatment period.
+The reasons for early withdrawal after entering treatment period will be summarized.
+A separate table will display the number of subjects who have met the eligibility criteria at screening and Run-in period but have withdrawn prior to randomization (non-randomized subjects) with a summary of the reasons for withdrawal prior to randomization.

-Assignment to the analysis sets (safety, ITT, and PP) will be summarized.
+Assignment to the analysis sets (safety, ITT, and PP where applicable) will be summarized.

 7.2.
-SUBJECT ELIGIBLITY AND PROTOCOL DEVIATIONS
+SUBJECT ELIGIBILITY AND PROTOCOL DEVIATIONS

-All subjects, including screen failure subjects, who violate the Inclusion/exclusion criteria will be listed.
+All subjects, including screen failure subjects who violate the Inclusion/exclusion criteria will be listed.
 Reason for screen failure will be summarized.